FoxtrotPerry/FoxtrotPerry-AutoExec/README.md

 # FoxtrotPerry Autoexec v5.0.2!

 ### Thanks for trying out my autoexec!
-Hopefully you like it.
+Hopefully you like it

 ~FoxtrotPerry